floholz/autodarts-luxspy/README.md

 ### Usage

-1. Navigate to an AutoDarts match page: `https://play.autodarts.io/matches/[match-uuid]`
+1. Navigate to any AutoDarts page: `https://play.autodarts.io/*`
 2. The extension will automatically start monitoring
-3. Watch the LED strip change colors based on game state:
+3. **On Match Pages**: Watch the LED strip change colors based on game state:
    - **Green**: Focused player is ready to throw
    - **Purple**: Unfocused player is ready to throw
    - **Yellow**: Someone needs to take out
    - **Off**: Waiting for next turn
+4. **On Other Pages**: The extension tracks the logged-in player but doesn't control LEDs
-4. Click the extension icon to view current status and configure focus controls:
+5. Click the extension icon to view current status and configure focus controls:
    - **Auto Mode**: Automatically focuses on the logged-in player
    - **Manual Mode**: Select a specific player to focus on
    - **No Focus**: Disable LED control entirely